Frequently Asked Questions

 If you find yourself in this place, you’ll be left with two options:

-1) Revert back to the old way of doing things or 2) Maintain the changes and see what happens
+1. Revert back to the old way of doing things or

 And the determining factor between which option you choose will be your ability to hold on to this new version of your Self in the face of your partner’s resistance, protest, or objection.
 Can you stay in your integrity and have the patience and strength to tolerate the tension between the two of you?
 Can you resist the emotional contagion of your partner if they attempt to draw you back into old patterns and dynamics?
 Can you hang in there and maintain your solid self as your partner works through their “stuff”?